 Here are the best double jogging strollers, from least to most expensive (full reviews below):

-$ — Baby Trend Expedition Double Jogger~ $199 – Economy double jogger that works for many, but many complain about front wheel problems.
+$ — Baby Trend Expedition Double Jogger ~ $219 – An Economy double jogger that works for many, but some complain about front wheel problems.

 Weight: 32.5 lbs